mindis/snowplow.github.com/analytics/catalogue-analytics/measuring-and-comparing-product-page-performance.md

 ![expl2] [img3]

-We can tell how well converting a product page is by looking at the height of its position on the graph, relative to its distance from the left axis.
+We can tell how well-converting a product page is by looking at the height of its position on the graph, relative to its distance from the left axis.
 Products that are positioned high up, but over to the left, are added to basket a lot, even if they do not attract many visitors.
 They are therefore highly converting product pages.

 ![expl3] [img4]

 #### Why is the scatter plot so actionable?

-We are now in a position to identify why the plot is so **actionable**.
-For example, any products located in the lower right corner are highly trafficked but low converting: any effort spent fixing those product pages (e.g. by checking the copy, updating the product images or lowering the price) should be rewarded with a significant sales uplift, given the number of people visiting those pages:
+Let's look at why the plot is so **actionable**.
+To take one example: any products located in the lower right corner are highly trafficked but low converting - any effort spent fixing those product pages (e.g. by checking the copy, updating the product images or lowering the price) should be rewarded with a significant sales uplift, given the number of people visiting those pages:

 ![expl4] [img5]